-Our tours don’t include flights or insurance but we highly recommend you book travel insurance for your Camino de Santiago trip.
+Our tours don’t include flights or Travel Insurance but we highly recommend you book travel insurance for your Camino de Santiago trip.

-It is essential to purchase the right travel insurance when you are traveling overseas.
-Travel insurance will help you to minimize the financial risks in case of illness, accidents, theft, lost luggage and emergencies when you are traveling.
+It is essential to purchasing the right travel insurance when you are travelling overseas.
+Travel insurance will help you to minimize the financial risks in case of illness, accidents, theft, lost luggage and emergencies when you are travelling.

-- When things go wrong with your travel plans: If the trip is canceled, if you miss your departure, if there’s any travel delay, if you lose your luggage, travel home care.
+When things go wrong with your travel plans: If the trip is cancelled, if you miss your departure if there’s any travel delay if you lose your luggage, travel home care.

-Depending on where you are traveling from your health insurance may not include travel medical insurance cover.
-Be sure to check with your provider before your travel abroad.
+Depending on where you are travelling from your health insurance may not include travel medical insurance cover.
+Be sure to check with your provider before you travel abroad.
 Remember if you have any medical conditions such as allergies talk to your doctor well in advance of your trip.